Everything PR News

 Second — the response window matters more than the original act.
 The crisis was not the Norway-office quote, which was already three years old when the op-ed ran.
 The crisis was the response.
 The firm distanced itself from the employee without addressing the underlying question Torossian raised: would Burson-Marsteller represent Israel?
 The unanswered question became the story.

 For more on the modern Burson — now WPP's flagship global PR network formed by the 2024 merger of BCW and Hill+Knowlton — see the Burson Agency Profile.
-For the working directory of the firms boards and CEOs call when the situation is bet-the-company, see The Top Crisis PR Firms in 2026.
+For the longer arc of Burson's Middle East practice, see Burson in the Middle East: Forty Years of Government Accounts.

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.